 For example, consider a workload running in a namespace from the example repository.

-Hierarchy Controller lets you select logs generated by any workload
+Hierarchy Controller lets you select Pods, logs, or usage metering generated

-subnamespace that you might create as a descendant of those namespaces.
+Hierarchy Controller child namespace that you might create as a descendant

 Enabling hierarchical observability

 Hierarchical observability is provided by Hierarchy Controller.
 To enable hierarchical observability, do the following: